AllenDang/giu/README.md

 By default, any widget placed inside a container's `Layout` will be placed vertically.

-To create a row of widgets (aka place widgets one by one horizontally), use the `Row()` method.
+To create a row of widgets (i.e. place widgets one by one horizontally), use the `Row()` method.
 For example `giu.Row(Label(...), Button(...))` will create a Label next to a Button.

-To creata a column of widgets (aka place widgets one by one vertically) inside a row, use the `Column()` method.
+To create a column of widgets (i.e. place widgets one by one vertically) inside a row, use the `Column()` method.

-Any widget that has a `Size()` method, could set its size explicitly.
-Note that you could pass a negative value to `Size()`, which will fill the remaining width/height value.
-For example, `InputText(...).Size(giu.Auto)` will create a input text box with longest width that its container has left.
+Any widget that has a `Size()` method, can set its size explicitly.
+Note that you can pass a negative value to `Size()`, which will fill the remaining width/height value.
+For example, `InputText(...).Size(giu.Auto)` will create an input text box with the longest width that its container has left.

 ### Containers

 #### MasterWindow

-A `MasterWindow` means the platform native window implemented by OS.
+A `MasterWindow` means the platform native window implemented by the OS.
 All subwindows and widgets will be placed inside it.

 #### Window

-A `Window` is a container with a title bar, and can be collapsed. `SingleWindow` is a special kind of window that will occupy all available space of `MasterWindow`.
+A `Window` is a container with a title bar, and can be collapsed. `SingleWindow` is a special kind of window that will occupy all the available space of `MasterWindow`.

 #### Child